The Stepford Scenario

 Consider this thought experiment, which is a variation on the 1972 movie “Stepford Wives”.
 (This version works better for parents.)

-- There is something about a person that is the unique target of empathy and love.
+• Human Essence and Human Sympathy: There is something about a person that is the unique target of empathy and love.

 In fact, anyone who doesn’t believe that other people have a unique “self” or “consciousness” has a serious psychiatric problem — they are profoundly autistic or sociopathic or have some other debilitating mental aphasia.
 If you sincerely don’t believe in this, then it will be difficult for you to live a normal life.

-I would argue that we cannot imagine that this quality does not exist; the idea is built into us.
+I would argue that we cannot imagine that this aspect does not exist; the idea is built into us.
 If your brain is functioning properly, you will find yourself unable to believe that everyone else is a mindless robot who feels nothing and has no “self”.
 We are behaving in the only way that makes any sense to us.

 We are behaving as if “souls” exist.